matheusvclls/airbnb_buenos_aires/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to **InsideAirBnB** for the data.
+Must give credit to **InsideAirbnb** for the data.
 You can find out more and get the data of many other city [here](http://insideairbnb.com/get-the-data.html).